Skip to Content

 Sriracha Salmon

-We eat a lot of fish in our home, and I’m always looking for new ways to prepare it.
-I came across a few broiled salmon recipes.
-Broiled salmon is superior, by far, although you can easily make this recipe in a cast-iron skillet, air fryer, or on the grill.
-Salmon in the broiler gets crispier on top than baked salmon and cooks more quickly – making it a perfect part of a weeknight meal or meal prep.
+My family eats a lot of fish, and I’m always looking for new ways to prepare it.
+I came across a few broiled salmon recipes, and it’s been a game-changer!
+Broiled salmon has a crispier finish than baked salmon and cooks more quickly– making it a perfect for meal prep or a busy weeknight meal.
+All you need are 5 simple ingredients to make the recipe.

-• Salmon: I buy frozen fillet at Costco.
-However, if you have access to fresh fish, use that instead.
-I defrost the fillets in the fridge the night before for easy preparation the next day.
+• Salmon: I typically use the frozen salmon fillets from Costco, but if you have access to fresh salmon, go for it.
+Defrost frozen fillets in the fridge overnight for easy preparation the next day.

 How to Make Sriracha Salmon